Tensor Network Quantum Simulator With Step-Dependent Parallelization: Abstract

 \section{Abstract}

 In this work, we present a new large-scale quantum circuit simulator.
 It is based on the tensor network contraction technique to represent quantum circuits.
 We propose a novel parallelization algorithm based on \stepslice .
 In this paper, we push the requirement on the size of a quantum computer that will be needed to demonstrate the advantage of quantum computation with Quantum Approximate Optimization Algorithm (QAOA).
-We computed 210 qubit QAOA circuits with 1,785 gates on 1,024 nodes of the the Cray XC 40 supercomputer Theta.
-To the best of our knowledge, this constitutes the largest QAOA quantum circuit simulations reported to this date.
+We computed a single amplitude of QAOA ansatz state on 210 qubits.
+The simulation involved 1,785 gates on 1,024 nodes of the the Cray XC 40 supercomputer Theta.
+To the best of our knowledge, this constitutes the largest simulation of QAOA ansatz simulations reported to this date.